-Skill: Can we prevent capsize towards the paddle side in a grade 2 flow?

-Skill: Can we paddle both solo and tandem at times on the trip if necessary?
+Skill: Can we prevent capsize towards the paddle side in a grade 3 flow?Skill: Can we paddle both solo and tandem at times on the trip if necessary?

-Skill: Can we skilfully pole down a simple grade 2 rapid and pole up a grade 1 flow and use lines to move our canoe down a rapid when necessary?
+Skill: Can we skilfully pole up and down and snub down grade 2 rapids and use lines to move our canoe up and down a rapid when necessary?